Ceelog/phpdoc-en/src/migration80/incompatible.md

 -   <span class="methodname">SplFileObject::fgetss</span> has been
     removed.

+-   <span class="methodname">SplFileObject::seek</span> now always seeks
+    to the beginning of the line.
+Previously, positions *=1* sought to the beginning of the next line.

 -   <span class="methodname">SplHeap::compare</span> now specifies a
     method signature.
 Inheriting classes implementing this method will